 McGregor Lake is a 200-acre backwater lake in Pool 10 of the Mississippi River near Prairie du Chien, Wisconsin.
 The lake is bordered on the west by islands separating it from the main channel and on the east by a peninsula separating it from the east channel.
 The lake lies within the Upper Mississippi River National Wildlife and Fish Refuge.

 The lake is relatively shallow, with an average depth of 2½ feet.
 In 1989, about 75 percent of the lake had aquatic vegetation, which provides natural spawning habitat for fish.
 Unfortunately, aquatic vegetation and depth have decreased because of increased sedimentation and turbidity from erosion of the barrier islands.

 The U.S. Army Corps of Engineers began planning the project in fiscal year 2014 and completed a problem appraisal report in fall 2014.
-The Corps will complete the feasibility study in fiscal year 2019, and plans, specifications and a construction contract award are scheduled for fiscal year 2020.
+The Corps completed the feasibility study in May 2019.
+Plans, specifications and a construction contract award are scheduled for 3rd quarter fiscal year 2020.

 The Corps will execute the McGregor Lake Habitat Project under the authority of the Upper Mississippi River Restoration Program.
 Congress authorized this program via Section 1103 of the Water Resources Development Act of 1986 and reauthorized it via Water Resources Development Act of 1999.